kylegrantlucas/platform-exercise/README.md

 ### Language

 I chose to write this service in Golang.
-It's personally my most used language, and I gets great performance out-of-the-box with minimal fussing around with external packages and frameworks.
+It's personally my most used language, and it gets great performance out-of-the-box with minimal fussing around with external packages and frameworks.

 ### Database

 This application utilizes Postgres.
-This comes to great benefit as we can use built in constraints to ensure record completeness, and built in extensions for generating compliant UUIDs.
+This comes to great benefit as we can use constraints to ensure record completeness, and built in extensions for generating compliant UUIDs.

 ### Libraries